chestnzu1/BMC/README.md

 ```
 The table presents the annotation counts of all selected GO terms at different time-points can be found at https://fairdomhub.org/data_files/4010?graph_view=tree.
 the cytoscape file contains all networks can be found at https://fairdomhub.org/data_files/4007?graph_view=tree.

+## Consensus between methods
+Mapping from MSigDB pathways to GO terms can be seen at https://fairdomhub.org/data_files/4019?graph_view=tree.
+The consensus GO terms for each individual hallmark can be found at https://fairdomhub.org/data_files/4018?graph_view=tree.
+The visualization of consensus of individual cancer hallmarks were accomplished by using goa-tools.
+For more information about goa-tools, pls see [goa-tools](https://github.com/tanghaibao/goatools).